Slide Tutorial - Part 1

 .
 Write "What kind of triangle is this?" or some similar question so that the correct answer will correspond to the triangle you have drawn.

-Notice that under the Text Box there are four categories of text: Normal text, Correct option, Incorrect option, and Identification.
+Notice that under the Text Box there are five categories of text: Normal text, Correct option, Incorrect option, Identification, and Identification (false).
 On this slide we have text belonging to three of the categories.
 You can always change the category of text you're editing in the box.
 For instance, you can change which options are correct and incorrect.
 We don't need Identification text in this slide because it is a multiple choice question, but we'll use identifications later in the tutorial.

 Click the Next button